 It is important that any proposal for new holiday accommodation is considered in the context of existing holiday accommodation provision and the overall character of the Parish.
-There are already nearly five static caravans for every permanent household, and almost three for every individual parish resident.
-It is therefore reasonable to consider Ringmore Parish as being beyond saturation point with this form of provision for tourism.
+There are already nearly five static holiday caravans for every permanent household, and almost three for every individual parish resident.
+It is therefore reasonable to consider Ringmore Parish as being beyond saturation point with this specific form of provision for tourism.

 While it is accepted that the holiday parks provide employment opportunities, The Plymouth & South West Devon Plan notes that any expansion of employment sites should be both appropriate and proportionate.
-This is a key feature of Policy DEV 15.
-In Ringmore Parish, the dominance of two caravan parks, both visually and in terms of infrastructure use, means it is unlikely that there is any level of further expansion that would satisfy either criterion.
-Both holiday parks lie within the South Devon AONB and Heritage Coast and are immediately visible from the SW Coastal Path.
+This is a key feature of Policy JLP DEV 15.
+In Ringmore Parish, the dominance of two caravan parks, both visually and in terms of infrastructure use, means it is unlikely that there is any level of expansion or intensification that would satisfy either criterion.
+Both holiday parks lie within the South Devon AONB, the Heritage Coast and Undeveloped Coast.
+They are immediately visible from the SW Coastal Path.